-Camp will provide an opportunity for youth with Usher syndrome (ages 11-17) to engage with peers, peer counselors and adults with Usher syndrome, learn about available resources, acquire strategies to resolve challenges and foster connections that will last a lifetime.
-Campers, ages 15-17, may be selected for Counselor in Training opportunities.
+Camp will provide an opportunity for youth with Usher syndrome (ages 12-17) to engage with peers and mentors with Usher syndrome, learn about available resources, acquire strategies to resolve challenges, and foster connections that will last a lifetime.
+Eligible campers, ages 15-17, may be selected for Mentor in Training opportunities.

 Young adults with Usher syndrome (ages 18-24) who are interested in being a mentor to our youth campers and discovering more about themselves in the process may apply.
 Counselors will embark on this journey with their peers and be a role model to campers.
 Experience preferred, but not required.

 Meals, lodging, and activities for all attendees are sponsored through the generosity of Ava’s Voice donors and investors.
 USHthisUK camp costs are covered by Deafblind UK in partnership with Usher Kids UK.
 There is a nominal registration fee for campers.
 Camp merchandise, known as USHgear, and supplies are included.